SreeraaghavRaja-22/uP2_Lab4/README.md

   - Now time for child threads

 - Part D:
-  - Things to Do:
-    - Finish up the Joystick Functions and learn more about the ADC
+  - Test Joystick
-    - Debounce multimode and joystick switches
+  - Debounce multimod and joystick switches

 - Disabled Periodic threads in SysTick to test code
   - when uncommenting out that portion, make sure to add a periodic thread to no mess stuff up!